python/mypy/mypyc/doc/native_classes.rst

     pip install --upgrade mypy-extensions

-Additionally, mypyc recognizes these base classes as special, and undersands how they alter the behavior of classes (including native classes) that subclass them:
+Additionally, mypyc recognizes these base classes as special, and understands how they alter the behavior of classes (including native classes) that subclass them:

 * ``typing.NamedTuple``